hackathon-accessibility/hackathon-accessibility.github.io/docs/index.md

 In this section, the checklist covers general accessibility recommendations for tech events.

-[ ] Incorporate questions about special needs in the registration form _ Create a complete form to identify and understand someone's special needs _ Assign an assistant to help people with special needs _ Ensure the availability of assistants to aid during the event _ Ensure having direct contact with disabled individuals and communicate with them to satisfy their needs
+Incorporate questions about special needs in the registration form.
+Create a complete form to identify and understand someone's special needs _ Assign an assistant to help people with special needs _ Ensure the availability of assistants to aid during the event _ Ensure having direct contact with disabled individuals and communicate with them to satisfy their needs